Designing Enterprise-Scale Notifications for Microsoft VL Central

 Impact

-• 42% reduction in notification overload through role- and scenario-based delivery logic
+42% reduction in notification overload through role- and scenario-based logic

-• 58% faster response to critical updates enabled by prioritization and urgency cues
+58% faster response times to critical actions thanks to prioritization and inline actions